Prajusha2004/trading-bot/README.md

-# Binance Futures Trading Bot Dashboard (Testnet)
+# 📊 Binance Futures Trading Bot Dashboard (Testnet)

 ## Overview

-This project is a Python-based trading bot integrated with Binance Futures Testnet.
+This project is a Python-based trading bot integrated with the Binance Futures Testnet API.
-It includes a real-time interactive dashboard built using Streamlit to visualize market data, trading decisions, and system activity.
+It features a real-time interactive dashboard built with Streamlit to visualize market data, trading decisions, and system activity.

+The goal is to demonstrate API integration, basic trading logic, and interactive data visualization in a clean and modular system.

 ---